 Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

-The Camino Portugués or the Portuguese Way is not a single route, but offers the pilgrimage traveler many options.
+How long is the Camino Portugués?
 The main, central route travels 617 kilometers from Lisbon to Santiago de Compostela.
-The portion from Lisbon to Porto is approximately 375 kilometers, and from Porto, along the Central Route it is approximately 242 kilometers, and along the Coastal Route, a bit longer at 274 kilometers.
-If you choose all or part of the Senda Litoral, it will be longer still (see each individual day for complete figures).
+The portion from Lisbon to Porto is approximately 375 kilometers, and from Porto, along the Central Route it is approximately 242 kilometers, and along the Coastal Route, slightly longer at 274 kilometers.
+If you choose all or part of the Senda Litoral, it will be even longer (see each individual day for complete figures).

-In our opinion, the section from Lisbon to Porto that we walked had an altogether different feel than the sections from Porto to Santiago de Compostela.
-In our experience, they were very distinct Caminos, regardless of which route you choose from Porto.
+The section from Lisbon to Porto has an altogether different feel than the sections after Porto to Santiago de Compostela.
+They are very distinct Caminos, regardless of which route you choose after Porto.

-It is easy to see why I call this Camino, "the many ways of the Camino Portugues!"
+It is easy to see why I call this Camino, "The Many Ways of the Camino Portugués!"
+But which is perfect for you?
+Keep reading!

 "Give me my scallop-shell of quiet, My staff of faith to walk upon, My scrip of joy, immortal diet, My bottle of Salvation, My gown of glory (hope's true gage), And then I'll take my Pilgrimage." ~ Sir Walter Raleigh, The Passionate Man's Pilgrimage, 1603